nemohan/doc/programming language/go/go module.md

 Modules record precise dependency requirements and create reproducible builds.

-Most often, a version control repository contains exactly one module defined in the repository root. ([Multiple modules are supported in a single repository](https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories), but typically that would result in more work on an on-going basis than a single module per repository).
+<font color="red">Most often, a version control repository contains exactly one module defined in the repository root. ([Multiple modules are supported in a single repository](https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories), but typically that would result in more work on an on-going basis than a single module per repository).</font>

 Summarizing the relationship between repositories, modules, and packages: